How to Connect Two Computers Remotely: 4 Easy Methods

 If you're only transferring small files and don't need ongoing access, Bluetooth is a simple and cable-free solution to connect two laptops or PCs together.
 It's built into most modern Windows devices and doesn't require internet access.

 It should be noted that, though Bluetooth is simple, it is not ideal for large file transfers or continuous use.
-It's best when speed isn't a priority and you just need to share a few documents or images.
+If you need to transfer large files and require high speed, we recommend that you use DeskIn to transfer large files securely and quickly.
+But it's best when speed isn't a priority and you just need to share a few documents or images.
 Here's how it works.

 Step 1.
 Enable Bluetooth on both devices via "Settings > Bluetooth & devices".